pengzhi1998/Underwater-obstacle-avoidance/README.md

 2. Download the NYU Depth Dataset V2 Labelled Dataset as well as the pre-trained TensorFlow weights as a .npy file for a part of the model from Laina et al. in to the folder of FCRN_train: http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_labeled.mat; http://campar.in.tum.de/files/rupprecht/depthpred/NYU_ResNet-UpProj.npy
 3. Open the create_underwater.m file, and change three parameters to fit the environment where you would like to test the robots' performance.
 Then run the code to process the NYU dataset.
 4. Run train.py to train the FCRN network.
-After 30-50 epochs, the performance
+After 30-50 epochs, the performance is relatively good.